Bots invading your website? Identify and block malicious bot traffic!

 Hold up, not so fast.
 Some bot traffic is incredibly important to your site’s SEO performance.
 While there are bad bots out there, there are equally good bots that are essential.
 So, while having high amounts of bot traffic could indicate that your site is at higher risk of threats if not secure, having no bot traffic shows that search engines aren’t crawling and indexing your site.
 And that’s a recipe for tanked ratings.

 If you’ve just built a new site or web page and are struggling to get it ranking, make sure you’re not blocking search engine bots.
 You can check whether you’re blocking these bots by first checking your robots.txt file for rules that are preventing search engine bots from entering your site.
-Then, head to your homepage or new page and view the source code by typing Ctrl +U (Command + Option + U on Mac) and search (Ctrl + F on Windows or Command +F on Mac) for ‘noindex’.
+Then, head to your homepage or new page, type Ctrl +U (Command + Option + U on Mac) and search for ‘noindex’.
 This is the tag that blocks search engines from indexing your site.
 If you find that you’re blocking bots and want to know how to allow them, here’s a helpful article on the Noindex Tag from Ahrefs.

 So you now know that most bots will simply crawl your site.
 But some bots are malicious and only exist to disrupt your business.
 They can do this in many ways, but the four biggest threats are: malicious web scraping bots, Denial-of-Service (DoS) bots, spam bots and click fraud bots.